eerkela/bertrand/docs/source/content/motivation.rst

 vectorized, then we'd need to repeat the check at every index, which might be slow and inefficient, particularly in Python.
 Of course we could just move forward and hope we don't encounter any problems, but what if we do?
-What if our assumptions are wrong, or what if we don't know ahead of time what data we will encounter?
+What if our assumptions are wrong, or what if we don't know ahead of time what kind of data we will encounter?

 These are common problems in data science, where data cleaning and preprocessing take up a significant fraction of one's time.
 In this process, missing and malformed values are the rule rather than the exception, and care must be taken to treat them appropriately.
-Most often, this involves a whole pipeline of formatting, visualizations, normalization, cuts, biases, conversions, and anything else a data scientist might keep in their toolkit for just such an occassion.
+Most often, this involves a whole pipeline of formatting, interpolation, cuts, biases, normalization, conversions, and anything else a data scientist might keep in their toolkit for just such an occassion.

 This is also the exact case where reliability and performance matter most, especially in the era of big data.
-As such, one should be looking to use statically-typed acceleration wherever possible, and indeed this is exactly what the two most common data analysis packages (numpy and pandas) do under the hood.
-It is important to state, however, that they do not eliminate the problems that arise when converting from dynamic to static typing; they merely bury them beneath an extra layer of abstraction.
+As such, one should be looking to use statically-typed acceleration wherever possible, and indeed that's exactly what the two most common data analysis packages (numpy and pandas) do under the hood.
+It is important to state, however, that they do not eliminate the problems that arise when converting between `type systems <https://en.wikipedia.org/wiki/Type_system>`_;
+they merely bury them beneath an extra layer of abstraction.
 Occasionally, they still rear their ugly heads.

 Limitations of Numpy/Pandas
 ---------------------------